More Prosperous Texas

 Since taking office in 2015, Governor Greg Abbott has worked with the Texas Legislature to pass significant property tax reforms, including:

-• Delivered meaningful relief to homeowners by enabling voters to overwhelmingly approve increases to the homestead exemption, from $25,000 and $110,000 for Texas seniors
+- Delivered meaningful relief to homeowners by enabling voters to approve increases to the homestead exemption

-• Provided relief to small businesses by increasing the Business Personal Property exemption to $2,50
+- Provided relief to businesses large and small by enabling voters to increase the Business Personal Property exemption to $2,500

-Yet, many Texans have not felt the property tax relief because local taxing authorities hiked their property taxes even more.
-Governor Abbott has declared property tax relief as an emergency item to further secure property tax relief and stop local taxing authorities from raising property taxes without voters’ approval.
-The Governor will work with the Texas Legislature to:
+Yet, many Texans have not felt property tax relief because local taxing authorities hiked their property taxes even more.
+Governor Abbott declared property tax relief as an emergency item to further secure property tax relief.
+During the 89th Regular Legislative Session, the Governor worked with the Texas Legislature to provide lasting property tax relief for Texans by:

-• Increase the business personal property tax exemption to $100,000 to support small businesses
+- Increasing the business personal property tax exemption from $2,500 to $125,000 to support small businesses

 Economic Development